generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 Unity does not appear to have a very good factory.
 So one has to wrap the factory in a concrete implementation.
-Luckely the concrete implementation can be internal (or even private if you like).
-Ünfortuantely Unity could not figure out when i tried to override only 2 paramateres, that it should use a diffent constructor.
+Luckely the concrete implementation can be internal (or even private if you like). ï¿½nfortuantely Unity could not figure out when i tried to override only 2 paramateres, that it should use a diffent constructor.
 So the UnitOfWork
 Constructor with 3 parameters is always called.

 <pre><code>public void Register(IUnityContainer container)
 {
-    container.RegisterType<IDbFactory, UnityDbFactory>(new ContainerControlledLifetimeManager(), new InjectionConstructor(container));
+    container.RegisterType&lt;IDbFactory, UnityDbFactory&gt;(new ContainerControlledLifetimeManager(), new InjectionConstructor(container));
-    container.RegisterType<IUnitOfWork, Dapper.Repository.UnitOfWork.Data.UnitOfWork>();
+    container.RegisterType&lt;IUnitOfWork, Dapper.Repository.UnitOfWork.Data.UnitOfWork&gt;();
 }

 class UnityDbFactory : IDbFactory